 What presents in most organisations as an execution problem is, in most serious cases, a strategy that was never fully designed.
 Direction and ambition were named; the choice architecture required to make them hold was not.

 AFC addresses that gap.
-The practice is built on the conviction that competitive advantage is the outcome of a coherenty designed choice architecture, an integrated set of mutually-reinforcing decisions across the systems that produce performance, adaptability, and resilience.
+The practice is built on a conviction: competitive advantage is the outcome of a coherently designed choice architecture.
+Not a single brilliant bet, but an integrated set of decisions, spanning talent, capital, operations, competitive positioning, and governance, that reinforce each other and together produce performance, adaptability, and resilience.

 Adam Ferguson is the founder of AFC and a strategy and leadership advisor based in Toronto.
 He works with senior executives across Canada, the United States, and Europe.